-Do you avoid printing colored pages on your printer because your printer ink costs more than gold?
+Do you avoid printing color pages on your printer because your printer ink costs more than gold?
 I used to too.
 What if I told you that I purchased about $500 worth of ink for $15.
-I have been doing this little trick to save me hundreds of dollars on printer ink for about a year now.
-And now I feel like it’s my responsibility to tell the world!
-So here I am sharing with you how I buy dirt cheap printer ink…it will change your life.
+Would you believe me?
+I have been doing this little trick to save me hundreds of dollars on printer ink for over a year now.
+And I feel like it’s my responsibility to tell the world!
+So here I am sharing with you how I buy dirt-cheap printer ink for my ink cartridge refills…it will change your life.
 Promise.

 Don’t be Played by Printer Companies